 The URL, the outbound link, and the anchor text.

 To make sure this link is broken I head over the page and check it using the Check My Links chrome extension.

 As you can see we have confirmed the broken link.

-But for the purpose of broken link building, this 1-2 punch combination of using Screaming Frog and then manually checking the links using Check My Links works really well.
+But for broken link building, this 1-2 punch combination of using Screaming Frog and then manually checking the links using Check My Links works really well.